 A comprehensive three-step approach focusing on selecting and using high-performance insulation, eliminating thermal bridging, and preventing thermal bypasses is essential to achieve these goals.
 The subsequent sections will explain each of the three steps.

-Image 1: Three-step approach to highly thermally efficient continuous insulation systems
+Diagram of three-step approach to highly thermally efficient continuous insulation systems

 1. Specify High-Performance Insulation